 A call center agent has to be patient, reliable, and with excellent communication skills.
 It is someone who is willing to talk to clients, even if they are pushed to the edge.
-If you’re applying for this job, you need to prepare for the following possible questions in an interview, also, you should have a well-crafted resume according to 2018 resume trend.
+If you’re applying for this job, you need to prepare for the following possible questions in an interview.
 There are also answers that you can practice to keep you ready and relaxed.

 Q: Describe the perfect call center worker.